 Born with Down syndrome, shy Virginia Beach teen competes in bodybuilding

-Steve Alexy, 43, of Franklin, Va., and Jon Atkins ,19, right, pose for the crowd after receiving their trophies Saturday, Feb.
-18, 2017 on stage at The American Theatre during The Body Sculpting Open Championships.
-Atkins has worked with personal trainer Joe Hartfelder for the past year in preparing for the competition.
+Jon Atkins, 19, left, stands with other competitors Feb.
+18 just off stage at The American Theatre in Virginia Beach, Va., before taking the stage during the Body Sculpting Open Championships.
+Atkins has worked with a personal trainer for the past year in preparing for the competition.

 Add your comments below